irinatu17/Art-of-Tea/README.md

 ### Acknowledgements
 I would like to thank everyone who has helped me throughout the development of this project:
 - My mentor [Simen Daehlin](https://github.com/Eventyret) for his support, help, patience and guidance, very useful tips and advice!
-- Code Institute tutors for their help to debug issues, assistance and support!
+- Tim, Michael, Miklos, Stephen, Anna, Samantha, Haley and other **Code Institute tutors** for their help to debug issues, assistance and support!
-- Many thanks to my fellow students, Slack community and also my friends and my family for the time, patience, help and support!
+- Many thanks to my fellow students, Slack community and, of course, my friends and my family for the time, patience, help and support!

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>